 “We were coming off a time where a lot of black elected officials participated in malfeasance,” said Bennett, who was a vocal critic of Kwame Kilpatrick.
 “At the same time I was running for council, Benny Napoleon was running for mayor against Mike Duggan and I can tell you the general feeling amongst a lot of people in the city is that they were tired and weary of that leadership and that leadership happened to be black.”

 The irony that Detroiters saw a person they could trust in Leland is not lost on Bennett.

 “Here we sit today with a council member who is now in trouble with the law, and I can tell you as someone who lives in the community that there's a lot of concern from people about their representation,” he said.

-Though Leland has taken great pains to fill his father’s shoes — pushing some progressive policies and going back to school to earn a degree in community service at Central Michigan University — residents in his district are quick to point out he’s fallen short.
-They complain he hasn’t addressed their quality-of-life issues to the extent his father did, and some believe he’s sold them out to downtown developers.
+Though Leland has taken great pains to fill his father’s shoes — pushing some progressive policies and going back to school to earn a degree in community service at Central Michigan University — some residents in his district are quick to point out he’s fallen short.
+They complain he hasn’t addressed their quality-of-life issues to the extent his father did, or that he’s sold them out to downtown developers.

 But residents also speak to Gabe’s likability, or lack thereof.
 He’s less personable than his father was, less charismatic, and nowhere near as sharp.